ToxicFrog/doom-mods/README.md

 Poisoned enemies explode in a poison cloud when killed, transferring half their poison stacks to nearby enemies.

-### Pyre *(Weapon only; requires two levels in Incendiary Shots)*

-Burning enemies explode in flames when they die, igniting all nearby enemies.
-The more fire stacks the victim had the hotter the pyre will burn.

 ### Resistance *(Player only)*

 Reduces incoming damage by 5%.
 This has diminishing returns as you take more levels of it.